-The following pages contain the mark scheme and assessment grids for both Foundation and Higher tier.
+The following pages contain the mark scheme and assessment grids for Higher Tier.
 In addition, examiners should ensure they are familiar with the grammar requirements in Appendix B of the specification.

-When using the assessment grids for Question 2 Foundation tier, Communication and content and Linguistic knowledge and accuracy are to be assessed separately.
-Candidates achieving a lower mark in one skill are not automatically precluded from accessing higher marks in the other.
-Where a candidate produces a response which is wholly irrelevant to the task set, 0 marks for both Communication and content and Linguistic knowledge and accuracy will be awarded.
+When using the assessment grids for Question 1, Communication and content and Linguistic knowledge and accuracy are to be assessed separately.
+Candidates achieving a lower mark in one column are not automatically precluded from accessing higher marks in another.
+Where a candidate produces a response which is wholly irrelevant to the task set, 0 marks for Communication and content and Linguistic knowledge and accuracy will be awarded.